anonymous298/Snake-Game/README.md

 If you have any questions or need further assistance, feel free to reach out to the repository owner at [tackletalha@gmail.com](mailto:tackletalha@gmail.com).

 Happy coding!

----
-**Note:** Remember to replace `your-username` with your actual GitHub username and `your-email@example.com` with your email address in the relevant sections.